jouni-kantola/learning-wpo/README.md

 Better, CPU idle now and then: ![image](https://user-images.githubusercontent.com/2670127/111128451-32824c80-8575-11eb-9b9a-6924ab1f7930.png)

-7. In Summary tab, check what
+7. In Summary tab, check what process occupies main thread the most.
+8. In the Main panel, find activities with "red triangles", which signals events with issues.
+Zoom in on those.

 ## Log